chalamka/clj-slack-webhooks/README.md

 # slack-webhooks

-Simple webserver to handle requests sent from a slack channel
+Simple webserver to handle requests sent from a slack channel.
+Implements a simple group system to aid in messaging specific user groups across channels.

 ## Prerequisites